 What Makes Tomatoes Turn Red?

 The main determiner in how fast a tomato turns red is the variety.
 Smaller fruited varieties will turn red faster than large fruited varieties.
 This means that a cherry tomato will not take nearly as long to turn red as a beefsteak tomato.
 The variety will determine how long it takes for a tomato to reach the mature green stage.
-Tomatoes cannot turn red, even forced by modern technology, unless it has reached the mature green stage.
+Tomatoes cannot turn red, even when forced by modern technology, unless it has reached the mature green stage.

 Another factor in how long it takes for a tomato to turn red is the outside temperature.
-Tomatoes will only produce lycopene and carotene, two substances that help a tomato turn red, between the temperatures of 50 and 85 F. (10-29 C.) If it is any cooler that 50 F./10 C., those tomatoes will stay a stubborn green.
+Tomatoes will only produce lycopene and carotene, two substances that help a tomato turn red, between the temperatures of 50 and 85 F. (10-29 C.).
+If it is any cooler that 50 F./10 C., those tomatoes will stay a stubborn green.
 Any warmer than 85 F./29 C., and the process that produces lycopene and carotene comes to a screeching halt.

 Tomatoes are triggered to turn red by a chemical called ethylene.
 Ethylene is odorless, tasteless and invisible to the naked eye.
 When the tomato reaches the proper green mature stage, it starts to produce ethylene.
 The ethylene then interacts with the tomato fruit to start the ripening process.
 Consistent winds can carry the ethylene gas away from the fruit and slow the ripening process.